...

 Last Update

-Person playing an electric guitar, sitting on a stool in a cozy room with warm lighting and an amplifier nearby.
+Person playing electric guitar in a cozy room with warm lighting, amplifier, and a guitar resting against the wall.

 Table of Content